 - The resilience of the US economy over the past year has been quite remarkable.
-Rate increases leading up to mid-2023 were about the fastest ever, and inflation, though declining from very high levels, remains considerably above the Fed's target of 2%.
+Rate increases leading up to mid-2023 were about the fastest ever, and inflation, though declining from very high levels, remains considerably above the Federal Reserve's target of 2%.
 Investor views of the equity market gradually shifted over the course of the year from generally cautious, or pessimistic (ourselves included) at the start of 2023, to optimistic by year end. - The Equity market appears to be all in on a soft landing.
 Returns were primarily driven by the "Magnificent 7" through the mid October low, but the market recovery was led by a much broader set of stocks.
 This later point has aided the bullish camp, and generally speaking, we would agree that it is a positive. - We continue to believe that some economic weakness will begin to appear as the cumulative impact of higher interest rates, depleted excess savings, and a difficult political environment all converge during the year.
-Offsetting these headwinds in part will likely be the impact of prior fiscal stimulus, such as the Inflation Reduction Act.
+Offsetting these headwinds in part will likely be the impact of prior fiscal stimulus such as the Inflation Reduction Act. - The Federal Reserve has become less hawkish over the past 6 months, but it remains more hawkish than most market participants.
+The market is now pricing in about six rate cuts in 2024, which we would view as unlikely unless the economy slows dramatically.
+Further interest rate increases remain possible, even if unlikely, particularly if growth continues to surprise to the upside.
+We would likely view rate cuts as a negative catalyst for the stock market, as the Federal Reserve very rarely cuts interest rates for good reasons.